FrankDocu/Lichess-Development-Onboarding/translation_context.md

 New password=Appears on the page for changing your password http://lichess.org/account/passwd.
 Write your new password in this field.

 New password (again)=Appears on the page for changing your password http://lichess.org/account/passwd.
 Write your new password again in this field.
+If "again" does not sound good in your language, consider translating to something like "confirm", but please keep it short and simple.

 Board highlights (last move and check)=Choose if you want to see highlights, on the game board, for last move and check. http://lichess.org/account/preferences

 Piece destinations (valid moves and premoves)=Choose if you want to see where all the pieces can move to on the board. http://lichess.org/account/preferences

-Board coordinates (A-H, 1-8)=Choose if you want to see the coordinates on the board, and where to show them. http://lichess.org/account/preferences
+Board coordinates (A-H, 1-8)=Choose if you want to see the coordinates on the board, and where to show them. http://lichess.org/account/preferences.
+A-H and 1-8 are rank and file as they appear on lichess.
+So even if your language uses different notation, please leave A-H and 1-8 unchanged because that is how they appear on the site.

 Move list while playing=Choose if you want to see a list of all moves made, on the right side of the board. http://lichess.org/account/preferences

 Chess clock=One of the subtitles on your account preferences page (http://lichess.org/account/preferences).
 In this section you can choose between different options regarding the time.

-Tenths of seconds=Choose if you want to see tenths of seconds while playing a game. http://lichess.org/account/preferences
+Tenths of seconds=Choose if you want to see 1/10ths of seconds while playing a game. http://lichess.org/account/preferences

-Never=Appears in the settings (http://lichess.org/account/preferences).
+Never=Appears in the preferences page for multiple options (http://lichess.org/account/preferences).

-When time remaining < 10 seconds=Appears in the settings (http://lichess.org/account/preferences).
+When time remaining < 10 seconds=An option to show 1/10ths of a second only when there are less than 10 seconds on your clock.
+Appears in the preferences page (http://lichess.org/account/preferences).

 Horizontal green progress bars=Choose if you want to see a green progress bar while playing a game. (http://lichess.org/account/preferences).

 Sound when time gets critical=Choose if you want to hear a special sound, while playing a game, when you start running out of time. (http://lichess.org/account/preferences).

-Game behavior=One of the subtitles on your account preferences page (http://lichess.org/account/preferences).
+Game behavior=One of the subheadings on your account preferences page (http://lichess.org/account/preferences).
 In this section you can choose between different options regarding the game.

 Premoves (playing during opponent turn)=Choose if you want to be able to make premoves while waiting for your opponent to make a move. (http://lichess.org/account/preferences).

-Takebacks (with opponent approval)=Choose if you want to enable takebacks in games. (http://lichess.org/account/preferences)
+Takebacks (with opponent approval)=Choose if you want to enable takebacks (ability to undo moves) in games. (http://lichess.org/account/preferences)

 Promote to Queen automatically=Choose if you want the pawn to promote to a queen automatically when you reach the other side of the board. (http://lichess.org/account/preferences)

-Claim draw on %sthreefold repetition%s automatically=These two %s should be put around the words that you translate "threefold repetition" into, this links to wikipedia in enligsh for a description of the meaning.
-The two %s can be left out if users of your language generally can't read english.
-On this page http://lichess.org/account/preferences you can choose if you want to be able to automatically claim a draw when threefold repetition occurs.
+Claim draw on %sthreefold repetition%s automatically=IMPORTANT: These two %s should be put around the words that you translate "threefold repetition" into.
+This links to Wikipedia in English for a description of the meaning.
+The two %s can be left out if users of your language generally can't read English.
+On the preferences page (http://lichess.org/account/preferences) you can choose if you want to be able to automatically claim a draw when threefold repetition occurs.

-Privacy=One of the subtitles on your account preferences page (http://lichess.org/account/preferences).
+Privacy=One of the subheadings on your account preferences page (http://lichess.org/account/preferences).
 In this section you can choose between different options regarding your privacy.

-Let other players follow you=Choose if you want to let other players be able to follow you. http://lichess.org/account/preferences
+Let other players follow you=Choose if you want to let other players be able to follow you.
+It is an option on your account preferences page: http://lichess.org/account/preferences

-Let other players challenge you=Choose if you want to let other players be able to challenge you to a game. http://lichess.org/account/preferences
+Let other players challenge you=Lets you choose if you want to let other players be able to challenge you to a game.
+It is an option on your account preferences page: http://lichess.org/account/preferences

-Sound=The last subtitle on your account preferences page (http://lichess.org/account/preferences).
+Sound=Subheading for the last section on your account preferences page (http://lichess.org/account/preferences).

-The sound control is in the top bar of every page, on the right side.=This section informs you where the sound control is on lichess. http://lichess.org/account/preferences
+The sound control is in the top bar of every page, on the right side.=This sentence informs you where the sound control is on lichess.
+Appears on your account preferences page: http://lichess.org/account/preferences

 Your preferences have been saved.=This sentence appears on the bottom of your account preferences page. http://lichess.org/account/preferences.
 It informs you that all the changes you've made have been saved.

-None=Choose this option if you want to disable piece animation. http://lichess.org/account/preferences
+None=Choose this option if you want to disable piece animation (movement).
+Appears on your account preferences page: http://lichess.org/account/preferences

-Fast=Choose this option if you want your piece animation to be fast. http://lichess.org/account/preferences
+Fast=Choose this option if you want your piece animation (movement) to be fast.
+Appears on your account preferences page: http://lichess.org/account/preferences

-Normal=Choose this option if you want your piece animation to be normal. http://lichess.org/account/preferences
+Normal=Choose this option if you want your piece animation (movement) to be normal.
+Appears on your account preferences page: http://lichess.org/account/preferences

-Slow=Choose this option if you want your piece animation to be slow. http://lichess.org/account/preferences
+Slow=Choose this option if you want your piece animation (movement) to be slow.
+Appears on your account preferences page: http://lichess.org/account/preferences

-Inside the board=Choose if you want to see the coordinates on the game board. http://lichess.org/account/preferences
+Inside the board=Choose if you want to see the coordinates on the game board.
+Appears on your account preferences page: http://lichess.org/account/preferences

-Outside the board=Choose if you want to see the coordinates outside the game board. http://lichess.org/account/preferences
+Outside the board=Choose if you want to see the coordinates outside the game board.
+Appears on your account preferences page: http://lichess.org/account/preferences

-On slow games=Choose this option if you only want to see the list of moves on slow games. http://lichess.org/account/preferences
+On slow games=Choose this option if you only want to see the list of moves on slow games.
+Appears on your account preferences page: http://lichess.org/account/preferences

 Always=Appears on the preferences page http://lichess.org/account/preferences

-In casual games only=Choose this if you only want to allow takebacks on casual games. http://lichess.org/account/preferences
+In casual games only=Choose this if you only want to allow takebacks on casual games.
+Appears on your account preferences page: http://lichess.org/account/preferences

-When premoving=One of the options for promoting to a queen automatically. http://lichess.org/account/preferences
+When premoving=One of the options for promoting to a queen automatically.
+Appears on your account preferences page: http://lichess.org/account/preferences

-When time remaining < 30 seconds=One of the options for claiming a draw when threefold repetition occurs. http://lichess.org/account/preferences
+When time remaining < 30 seconds=One of the options for claiming a draw when threefold repetition occurs.
+Appears on your account preferences page: http://lichess.org/account/preferences

 Easy=Click this button to select easy as your difficulty.
 Appears on the training page when solving puzzles http://lichess.org/training/